r-trigo/jekyll-blog/_posts/2020-04-05-how-to-achieve-mongo-replication-on-docker.md

 date: 2020-04-05 18:44 +0100
 ---

-# How to achieve Mongo replication on Docker
 ## Prologue

-In the [previous post](2020-03-09-how-we-achieved-mongodb-replication.md), we showed how we used MongoDB replication to solve several problems we were facing before adopting it.
-Replication got to be a part of a bigger migration which brought stability, fault-tolerance and performance to our systems.
-In this post we will dive into the practical preparation of that migration.
+In the [previous post](https://blog.jscrambler.com/how-we-achieved-mongodb-replication-on-docker/), we showed how we used MongoDB replication to solve several problems we were facing.

+Replication got to be a part of a bigger migration which brought stability, fault-tolerance, and performance to our systems.
+In this post, we will dive into the practical preparation of that migration.

-## Motivation (para além da mesma do post anterior)
+## Motivation

 I noticed the lack of tutorials of setting up Mongo replication on Docker containers and wanted to fill this gap along with some tests to see how a Mongo cluster behaves on specific scenarios.

-## Objectives (igual ao post anterior)
+## Objectives

->To improve our production database and solve the identified limitations, our most clear objectives at this point were:
+To improve our production database and solve the identified limitations, our most clear objectives at this point were:

->- Upgrading Mongo v3.4 and v3.6 instances to v4.2 (all community edition)
+- Upgrading Mongo v3.4 and v3.6 instances to v4.2 (all community edition);
->- Changing Mongo data backup strategy from ```mongodump```/```mongorestore``` to Mongo Replication
+- Evolving Mongo data backup strategy from `mongodump`/`mongorestore` on a mirror server to Mongo Replication (active working backup server);
->- Merging Mongo containers into a single container and Mongo Docker volumes into a single volume
+- Merging Mongo Docker containers into a single container and Mongo Docker volumes into a single volume.

-## Procedure steps (não soa muito bem :smile:)
+## Step-by-step

-1. prepare applications for Mongo connection string change
+### 1. Prepare applications for Mongo connection string change

-Needs change over time.
-When our applications were developed, there was no need to pass the Mongo connection URI through a variable, as most of the times Mongo was deployed as a microservice in the same stack as the application containers.
+When our applications were developed, there was no need to pass the Mongo connection URI through a variable, as most of the time Mongo was deployed as a microservice in the same stack as the application containers.
 With the centralization of Mongo databases, this change was introduced in the application code to update the variable on our CI/CD software whenever we need.

-2. generate and deploy keyfiles
+### 2. Generate and deploy keyfiles

-[MongoDB official documentation](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/) has step-by-step instructions on how to setup Keyfile authentication on a Mongo Cluster.
+[MongoDB’s official documentation](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/) has step-by-step instructions on how to setup Keyfile authentication on a Mongo Cluster.
 Using keyfile authentication enforces [Transport Encryption](https://docs.mongodb.com/manual/core/security-transport-encryption/) over SSL.

 ```bash
 openssl rand -base64 756 > <path-to-keyfile>
 chmod 400 <path-to-keyfile>
 ```

-The keyfile is passed through ```keyfile``` argument on ```mongod``` command, as shown in the next step.
+The keyfile is passed through a `keyfile` argument on the `mongod` command, as shown in the next step.

+[User authentication](https://docs.mongodb.com/manual/tutorial/enable-authentication) and role management is out of the scope of this post, but if you are going to use it, configure it before proceeding beyond this step.

-3. deploy existing containers with ```replSet``` argument
+### 3. Deploy existing containers with the `replSet` argument

 ```bash
 mongod --keyfile /keyfile --replSet=rs-myapp
 ```

-4. define ports
+### 4. Define ports

-Simply choose a server network port to serve your Mongo DB.
-27017 is Mongo default port, but since in our case we had 4 apps in our production environment, we defined 4 host ports.
-Choose a network port per Mongo Docker container and stick with them.
+Typically, in this step, you simply choose a server network port to serve your MongoDB.
+Mongo’s default port is 27017, but since in our case we had 4 apps in our production environment, we defined 4 host ports.
+You should always choose a network port per Mongo Docker container and stick with them.

 - 27001 for app 1
 - 27002 for app 2
 - 27003 for app 3
 - 27004 for app 4

-At step 12, after having replication working, we'll only use and expose one.
+At step 12, after having replication working, we'll only use and expose one port.

-5. assemble a cluster composed of 3 servers in different datacenters and regions
+### 5. Assemble a cluster composed of 3 servers in different datacenters and regions

-Preferably, setup 3 servers on different datacenters, or different regions if possible.
-This will allow inter-regional availability.
+Preferably, set up 3 servers on different datacenters, or different regions if possible.
+This will allow for inter-regional availability.
 Aside from latency changes, your system will survive datacenter blackouts and disasters.

 Why 3?
 It is the minimum number for a worthy Mongo cluster.

-1 node: can't have high availability by itself
+- 1 node: can't have high availability by itself;
-2 nodes: no automatic failover - when one of them fails, the other one can't elige itself as primary alone 3 nodes: minumum worth number - when one of them fails, the other two vote the next primary node 4 nodes: same benefits as 3 nodes plus one extra copy of data, but pricier 5 nodes: can whitstand 2 nodes failure at the same time, but even pricier
+- 2 nodes: no automatic failover - when one of them fails, the other one can't elect itself as primary alone;
+- 3 nodes: minimum worth number - when one of them fails, the other two vote for the next primary node;
+- 4 nodes: has the same benefits as 3 nodes plus one extra copy of data (pricier);
+- 5 nodes: can withstand 2 nodes failure at the same time (even pricier).

 There are Mongo clusters with [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/), but that is out of the scope of this post.

-6. Define your replica set members priorities
+### 6. Define your replica set members’ priorities

-Adjust your priorities to your cluster size, hardware, location or other useful criteria.
+Adjust your priorities to your cluster size, hardware, location, or other useful criteria.

 In our case, we went for:
 ```js